SimonSungm/SimonSungm.github.io/_posts/2019-09-18-linux4riscv-1-Install-GNU-toolchain-for-RISC-V.md

 ## Build qemu

-**Tips :** In this step, you may need to install some library.
+**Tips: **In this step, you may need to install some library.
 You can find related library package name you need use **sudo apt-cache search package-name** and then use **sudo apt install package-name**.
-For example, if you type sudo apt-cache search gcc, then you will get a series of package with a string of gcc in its name.
+For example, if you type sudo apt-cache search gcc, then you will get a series of packages with a string of gcc in its name.

 ```shell
 $ cd qemu